ffund/ml-notebooks/notebooks/2-linear-regression-case-study.md

     features = df_enc.columns.drop(['score', 'instructor_id'])

-    # TODO 9 by student: add code to train a multiple linear regression using
+    # TODO 9: add code to train a multiple linear regression using
     # the train dataset and the list of features created above
     # save the fitted model in reg_grpsplit
     # then use the model to create y_pred_train and y_pred_test